Videographer & Photographer - Working in Harmony?

 Better customer service

-I think that everyone can tell when there is an obvious tension in the room.
-Tension is not something that you want to pack onto an already tense day.
-If you and the other videographer/photographer are tense with each other, guess who’s going to pick up on that – that’s right the couple.
-This is supposed to be one of the most important and joyous days of their lives and they certainly don’t need some ego-driven, stubborn photographer/videographer causing them to stress out.
-However, if you get along they will be able to sense this as well!
-Being in sync with each other gives the couple, (and really everyone at the wedding), a much better impression of you.
-This could lead to more referrals and good reviews but most importantly it could result in a happy customer that is thrilled that they decided to go with you for their wedding day.
+I think everyone can sense when there is obvious tension in the room.
+Tension is not something you want to add to an already stressful day.
+If you and the other videographer/photographer are tense with each other, guess who’s going to pick up on that?
+That’s right—the couple.
+This is supposed to be one of the most important and joyous days of their lives, and they certainly don’t need some ego-driven, stubborn photographer or videographer adding to their stress.
+However, if you get along, they will sense this as well!
+Being in sync with each other gives the couple (and really everyone at the wedding) a much better impression of you.
+This could lead to more referrals and positive reviews, but most importantly, it could result in a happy customer who is thrilled that they chose you for their wedding day.

-So yes…There can be ego-driven people in the wedding business that will make the day about themselves and their portfolio.
-They won’t care if they get in your shot or give their clients the best possible experience.
-This is not really a big surprise as this can be the case in any business.
-Unfortunately, there is not a lot that can be done about this particular problem.
-However, you can do everything in your power to communicate and coordinate with the other photographer/videographer ahead of time so that the day can go as smoothly as possible.
-This will save you stress in the long run – as you will have a better working relationship and you will be able to bounce ideas off each other which can lead to a greater product.
-There’s no doubt in my mind that it is 100% possible for photographers/videographers to get along and even become allies.
+So yes, there can be ego-driven people in the wedding business who make the day about themselves and their portfolios.
+They might not care if they get in your shot or whether they give their clients the best possible experience.
+This is not surprising, as it can happen in any business, and unfortunately, there’s not much that can be done about this particular problem.
+However, you can do everything in your power to communicate and coordinate with the other photographer or videographer ahead of time so that the day goes as smoothly as possible.
+This will save you stress in the long run, as you will have a better working relationship and will be able to bounce ideas off each other, which can lead to a better end product.
+There’s no doubt in my mind that photographers and videographers can get along and even become allies.
 This will lead to a more enjoyable experience and a much happier client base.
 Happy shooting!